ouhansmannlab/serum_amyloid_A/Topology Files/README.txt

 This directory contains (besides this README.txt) four folders (Fibril, Monomer, Collagen 1a, Fibronectin) that contain topology files and ITP files (separated by chain) of the simulations discussed in the article.

 Fibril;
-This folder contains five sub-directories containing SAA3 fibril topology file and ITP files (separated by chain) describing the system:
+This folder contains five sub-directories containing SAA3 fibril topology files and ITP files (separated by chain) describing the system:

 1) control:
 topol.top                                             : topology file describing the system